nestordemeure/letMeNERSCthatForYou/README.md

 #### Superfacility API use

-Those scripts are meant to be user with the suprfacility API:
+Those scripts are meant to be user with the superfacility API:

 * `api_client.py` this is a deonstration client, calling the chatbot via the superfacility API,
 * `api_consumer.py` this is a worker, answering questions asked to the superfacility API on a loop